SiuuEditZ/CKPTW/README.md

 ## 💖 Support

-Kalau suka project ini & mau support:
+If you like this project & want to support:

 ☕ [Buy Me a Coffee](https://www.buymeacoffee.com/)
 💸 [Saweria](https://saweria.co/siuueditz)